The Man of Steel (comics): Legacy

-Other elements were not seen in the story, but were adapted when Superman's origin was tackled by other mediums besides comics.
+Other elements were not seen in the story, but were adapted when Superman's origin was tackled by other media besides comics.
 In some pre-Crisis re-tellings of Superman's origin, Jor-El wanted to save both Lara and Kal-El by sending them away in the same rocket.
 Lara refused saying that the rocket was too small and might not make it to Earth because of her added weight, and she wanted to stay with her husband, an idea that was briefly touched on in Superman: The Animated Series.
 Byrne's original idea was to show a pregnant Lara leaving Krypton.
 After landing near Smallville, Lara would immediately succumb to a small chunk of kryptonite that was embedded in the ship's hull, introducing the dangers of the rocks.
 Lara would then have been found by the Kents while she was in labor.
 Before dying, Lara would have told them to look after her son.
 They would then take young Kal-El, an alien born on Earth, and raise him as their own just as they promised his mother.
 This was also Byrne's way to emphasize the Kents being chosen caretakers rather than them being a random couple who finds a baby in a rocket.
 The idea was not used because DC wanted Kal-El to be sent to Earth alone, but the idea of them being chosen was explored later in the television series, Smallville and in the novel Superman: Last Son of Krypton.
 The only detail from the idea that remained in the finished comic is the kryptonite fragment embedded in the ship's hull, which weakens Clark just as Jonathan finishes his story.

 According to Byrne, it was initially agreed upon that he could depict Superman "learning the ropes" as a young hero early in his career.
 This was part of the reason why Byrne eliminated Superboy from the mythos, as he felt Superboy would be an unnecessary character under those circumstances.
 Once Byrne officially signed on to write the story, however, he was informed that his Superman would need to be "up to speed" and an established hero by the time the relaunch of the monthly titles took place.
-Later, Byrne stated that he wished he had kept Superboy to fill the role of Superman still "figuring it out."
-However this idea was used extensively in the Smallville television series.
+Later, Byrne stated that he wished he had kept Superboy to fill the role of Superman still "figuring it out", but this idea was used extensively in the Smallville television series.